luigiselmi/algorithms/README.md

 are not stable.

 ### Week 3
-This week lecture is about two sorting algorithms: mergesort and quicksort.
+This week's lecture is about two sorting algorithms: mergesort and quicksort.
 Mergesort is an example of the divide and conquer paradigm.
-It first divides an array into two halves, then recursively sorts each halves, and finally merge the two halves.
+It first divides an array into two halves, then recursively sorts each half, and finally merge the two halves.
 Mergesort is used in Java to sort objects.
 A nice property of mergesort is that it takes a time proportional to Nlog(N) to sort an array of size N. Mergesort is also stable.
 The disadvantage is that it needs an extra space proportional to N.
 Quicksort is also a recursive algorithm.
 The algorithm begins with a partition phase in which for each entry in an array it moves larger entries to the right and smaller entries to the left and finally it recursively sorts the parts.
 Quicksort takes a time proportional to Nlog(N) to sort an array of N entries and it does not require extra space.
 Quicksort is faster than mergesort but the disadvantage is that quicksort is not stable.
 Quicksort can take quadratic time if the input array is already sorted or partially sorted so usually the input array is randomly shuffled to improve the performances.
-Sorting algorithms are used in many obvious and non obvious applications from sorting a list of string or a search result to enabling binary search, finding duplicates and also in computational biology and physics.
-One task of this week assignment is to write an algorithm based on sorting that can find line patterns in a given set of point in a plane.
+Sorting algorithms are used in many obvious and non obvious applications from sorting a list of strings or a search result to enabling binary search, finding duplicates and also in computational biology and physics.
+One task of this week's assignment is to write an algorithm based on sorting that can find line patterns in a given set of point in a plane.
 The algorithm based on sorting can be compared with one that follows a brute force approach to solve the same problem and it can be seen that is faster than the brute force algorithm when the number of points is more than one thousand.
-The plan of the fast algorithm is as follows.
-Given one point p the algorithm computes the slopes of the segments that join p to all the other points and sorts the points according to the slopes they make with p.
+The plan of the fast algorithm is as follows: given one point p the algorithm computes the slopes of the segments that join p to all the other points and sorts the points according to the slopes they make with p.
 When there are four or more adjacent points that have the same slope with p they belong to the same (maximal) segment.
 The Java code for the [programming assignment](https://coursera.cs.princeton.edu/algs4/assignments/collinear/specification.php) is in the collinear folder.
 You can execute the code using Maven